bibryam/camel-infinispan-osgi/Readme.md

 - **Local-Consumer** - Demonstrates how to receive events from an Embedded Cache in the same JVM created with  Infinispan-OSGI bundle.
 - **Local-Producer** - Demonstrates how to sent data to an Embedded Cache in the same JVM created with Infinispan-OSGI bundle.
 - **Remote-Producer** - Demonstrates how to sent data to Remote standalone cache
+- **Remote-Query** - Demonstrates how to search data based on the cache value using Remote standalone cache
 - **Features** - created OSGI features that groups a number of bundles into a feature for easier deployment